 - They buy expensive items for the grandchildren.
 Sometimes the parents don't want to be burdened with safeguarding an expensive item or being blamed by the grandparents if it gets damaged.
 Sometimes they are just philosophically opposed to large amounts of money being spent on the children.
 "Gifts from my parents end up in the top of my closet because I know otherwise they'll get broken and I'll be treated like an irresponsible parent."

 - The things they buy for the grandchildren don't reflect the parents' values.
 Items that parents may object to include video games, movies, toy guns and toys with a strong gender bias.
-"My in-laws try to buy the grandkids' affection by giving them expensive electronics, when we would rather that they have toys that encourage them to be active and creative."
+"My in-laws try to buy the grandkids' affection by giving them expensive electronics when we would rather that they have toys that encourage them to be active and creative."

 - The grandparents spend money on the grandchildren that the parents would rather have placed in savings or put to other use.
-Perhaps the parents would would prefer a gift of cash or a contribution to college savings.
+Perhaps the parents would prefer a gift of cash or a contribution to college savings.
 Maybe they would like for the grandparents to finance music lessons, summer camp or sports activities such as travel teams rather than spending money on toys.
-"Experiences are much more valuable then a closet full of toys, so give the gift of experience."
+"Experiences are much more valuable than a closet full of toys, so give the gift of experience."

 The best strategy is for grandparents to talk to the parents before they buy and to be sensitive to the nuances of the parents' reactions.
 Sometimes the parents may be reluctant to say no, but their hesitation will be obvious to a grandparent who is listening for mixed messages.